 Cognitive-Behavioural Therapy (CBT)

 Cognitive-behavioural therapy (CBT) is a widely used, short-term ‘talking therapy’ which is based on the premise that the way you feel can be altered by making changes to the way you think and/or act.
-CBT has been shown to help people with:

 • generalised anxiety disorder, panic, phobias and social anxiety